cerpow/catapult/README.md

 ### About

-Catapult is a simple macOS menu-app based that helps you open your projects more easily.
+Catapult is a simple macOS menu-app that helps you open your projects more easily.
 Drag and drop any folder or file and select which app you want to open it with.
 A new project is created and you can access it quickly in the top menu by clicking on it.